tomdevisser/docker-wordpress/readme.md

 ## Features

-- One-command WordPress setup with theme auto-activation
+- One-command WordPress install with theme auto-activation
+- Custom local domains and trusted TLS certificates via `mkcert`
 - Persistent database and uploads using Docker volumes
-- Fast rebuilds and isolated environments per theme
-- WP-CLI support for scripted installs and automation
+- WP-CLI for automated tasks and bootstrapping
+- phpMyAdmin included for convenient database access
+- Isolated environments per theme for fast switching and clean separation

 ---

-## To Do
+## To do

-- Add script to pull plugins and DB from production
+- Add script to pull plugins and database from production
-- Add optional domain-based routing (e.g. `mytheme.test`)
+- Add support for switching domains on demand
-- Improve multi-environment support via `.env`
+- Add support for Firefox CA trust